DPDK/dpdk/doc/guides/linux_gsg/quick_start.rst

     Loading DPDK UIO module

 The following selection demonstrates the creation of hugepages in a NUMA system.
-1024 2 Mbyte pages are assigned to each node.
+1024 2 MByte pages are assigned to each node.
 The result is that the application should use -m 4096 for starting the application to access both memory areas (this is done automatically if the -m option is not provided).